frdl/composer-adapter/README.md

-# Forked from bobmulder by Webfan
+# Forked from bobmulder/composer-ui by Webfan
 ...e.g to implement `Webfan\InstallerInterface`.

 # composer-ui